-Aside from the single-use plastics, re-home some of your household junks and unwanted waste.
+Aside from single-use plastics, re-home some of your household junk and unwanted waste.
 If you think you can’t reuse them, give them to someone else.
 By rehoming your rubbish, others that are in need can have it for free or at a lower price.
 So, go to the local thrift store or share it with your next-door neighbour.

 Try to repurpose the items that can’t be refused, reduced or reused.
 Repurposing is also known as upcycling or do-it-yourself.
 So, before you throw away your unwanted items, think about repurposing them, such as:

 - Upcycling an old or broken ladder into a bookshelf

 - Tin cans or coffee mugs as pen or pencil holder

 - Discarded printing paper a scrap paper

 The possibilities are endless when you’re creative in repurposing your junk and unwanted items.
 You can easily find numerous and exciting ways to upcycle your household items with today’s availability of ideas online.

 Consider repairing them before disposing of them.
 Repairing your household items is another way to reduce your consumption of materials and natural resources.
 You can extend the life of your belongings for as long as they are repairable.
 By putting a value on these broken items, we can significantly reduce the amount of waste transported into our landfill.

 Recycling is most likely the most well-known and understood of the five (5) Rs.
 As a matter of fact, Australia is changing how it manages waste disposal today.
 In the past, Australia generated 74 million tonnes of waste, of which only 60 percent was recycled.